micathon/parthonyte/README.md

 # Info for contributors
 * For detailed info, see [Contributing](CONTRIBUTING.md) file, also if desired check out [Code of Conduct](CODE_OF_CONDUCT.md)
 * Not quite ready yet to accept contributions (currently developing code execution of Parthonyte compiler)
 * I work part-time in a perfume store.
-In Spring 2024 I will quit my job so I can concentrate on Parthonyte development
+In January 2025 I will quit my job so I can concentrate on Parthonyte development
-* I hope to begin accepting contributions in 2025
+* I hope to begin accepting contributions in late 2025 or maybe 2026